coshinen/blog/pages/quotes.md

 > Alan Turing, The imitation game:
 > * Sometimes it is the people no one imagines anything of who do the things that no one can imagine.

+> Raymond Fowler, The Thin Blue Line Series 2, Episode 1 Court in the Act:
+> * Even our greatest and most revered institutions, are mixtures of good and bad.
+> Those who have had to rummage through the remnants of the Christmas tin of Quality street, will vouch for the truth in that.
+> Nothing is without fault.
+> Even police officers are, as we shall see, like the lottery predictions of Mystic Meg, not completely infallible.

-> Raymond Fowler, The Thin Blue Line:
+> Raymond Fowler, The Thin Blue Line Series 1, Episode 4 Rag Week:
-> * When I was at college, I suffered from the curious delusion that I was there to study.
+> * When I was at college I suffered from the curious delusion, that I was there to study.
-> * Nothing is without fault.

 > Professor Severus Snape, Harry Potter and the Order of the Phoenix:
 > * Sentimental children forever whining about how bitterly unfair your lives have been.
 Well, it may have escaped your notice, but life isn't fair.